ssipos90/hs-music/README.md

 ### TODOs:
 - [x] Dockerize
 - [x] switch to YAML
-- [ ] allow configurations through env vars
+- -[ ] allow configurations through env vars- superseeded by:
+- [ ] upgrade YAML to allow various configurations
 - [ ] allow some CLI arguments
 - [ ] add notifications so you know when stuff happens (probabbly email or some push notifications)
 - [ ] abstract some stuff for easier maintanace and